Agnes Yewande Savage

-Agnes Yewande Savage (21 February 1906 – 7 September 1964) was a Nigerian-Scottish medical doctor and the first West African woman to train and qualify in orthodox medicine.
+Agnes Yewande Savage (21 February 1906 – 7 September 1964) was a Nigerian–Scottish medical doctor and the first West African woman to train and qualify in orthodox medicine.
 Savage was the first West African woman to receive a university degree in medicine, graduating with first-class honours from the University of Edinburgh in 1929 at the age of 23.
 In 1933, Sierra Leonean political activist and higher education pioneer, Edna Elliott-Horton became the second West African woman university graduate and the first to earn a bachelor's degree in the liberal arts.

-Life

 Early life and education

 Savage was born on 21 February 1906 in Edinburgh, Scotland, to Richard Akinwande Savage Sr (a Nigerian medical doctor, newspaper publisher and a 1900 Edinburgh graduate of Sierra Leone Creole descent) and Maggie S. Bowie (a working-class Scotswoman).
 Her brother was Richard Gabriel Akinwande Savage, also a doctor who graduated from Edinburgh in 1926.
-Savage passed exams to the Royal College of Music in 1919 and was given a scholarship to study at George Watson's Ladies College.
+Savage passed exams to the Royal College of Music in 1919, at the age of thirteen, and was given a scholarship to study at George Watson's Ladies College.
 There, she received an award for General Proficiency in Class Work and passed the Scottish Higher Education Leaving Certificate.

-She entered Edinburgh University to study medicine and she excelled in her studies.
-In her fourth year of medical school, she obtained first-class honours in all subjects, won a prize in Diseases of the Skin and a medal in Forensic Medicine, making her the first woman in the history of Edinburgh to do so.
+In 1924, Savage entered Edinburgh University, where she was the first Nigerian woman to be admitted to study medicine.
+She excelled in her studies.
+In her fourth year of medical school, she earned first-class honours in all subjects, won a prize in Diseases of the Skin and a medal in Forensic Medicine, making her the first woman in the history of Edinburgh to do so.
 (Note: A newspaper report of the graduation ceremonies noted: "Among the 95 medical graduates, was a young lady of colour from West Africa, bearing the not inappropriate name Agnes Yewande Savage, whose father is also a doctor.
 She gained the two prizes awarded to the most distinguished woman student of her year, and her success, to judge from her enthusiastic reception, was highly popular with her fellow undergraduates.")
-She was awarded the Dorothy Gilfillan Memorial Prize as the best woman graduate in 1929.
+She was awarded the Dorothy Gilfillan Memorial Prize as the best woman graduate in 1929, and a medal for most outstanding female graduate from the Scottish Association for Medical Education of Women.
+She also earned the qualification of a MC.CHB which is a Bachelor of Medicine, Bachelor of Surgery degree.